Sundsfjord Hydroelectric Power Station

-The Sundsfjord Hydroelectric Power Station (Sundsfjord kraftverk or Sundsfjord kraftstasjon) is a hydroelectric power station in the municipality of Gildeskål in Nordland county, Norway.
-Part of the plant's catchment area also lies in the municipality of Beiarn.
+The Sundsfjord Hydroelectric Power Station (Sundsfjord kraftverk or Sundsfjord kraftstasjon) is a hydroelectric power station in Gildeskål Municipality in Nordland county, Norway.
+Part of the plant's catchment area also lies in Beiarn Municipality.

 The plant utilizes a drop of 317 m, using three lakes as reservoirs: Sokumvatnet (Såhkamjávrre) and Langvatnet (Gåddumjávrre), both regulated between an elevation of 331 m and 299 m, and Arstaddalsdammen, which is regulated between an elevation of 333 m and 299 m.
 The Forså Hydroelectric Power Station supplies water to Sokumvatnet and the Langvann Hydroelectric Power Station supplies water to Langvatnet.